Dear members of our Canisius Community,

 The deadly shootings at the Tops Market on Jefferson Avenue have inflicted a heavy, heavy blow on our community.
 Far from being “senseless,” the killings were sense-filled, with a premeditated malevolence fueled by hate and white supremacy.
 That the shooter targeted Buffalo and chose to strike on Jefferson Avenue, the spine of our Black community, and at a place that was a point of pride as the only full-service supermarket on the East side, only adds to the horror of the crime.

-Canisius College - the western bookend of Jefferson Avenue - opens its arms wide to its friends and neighbors in Hamlin Park, and up and down Jefferson Avenue.
+Canisius University - the western bookend of Jefferson Avenue - opens its arms wide to its friends and neighbors in Hamlin Park, and up and down Jefferson Avenue.
 On this Fifth Sunday of Easter in the Catholic Church, we read again the Gospel of St. John in which Jesus tells us:

 “I give you a new commandment: Love one another.
 As I have loved you, so you also should love one another.”
 John 13:34